-The Michigan Hearing team and its otologist partners are very experienced at treating rare forms of hearing loss that others may not be comfortable treating, such as Meniere’s disease (a disorder of the inner ear that causes vertigo and ringing in the ears), superior canal dehiscence syndrome (a rare condition where the roof of the superior semicircular canal in the inner ear is missing), or hearing loss caused by malfunction of the immune system.
+The audiology team and our otologic partners are very experienced at treating routine and more unusual forms of hearing loss that others may be uncomfortable treating, such as Meniere’s disease (a disorder of the inner ear that causes vertigo and ringing in the ears), superior canal dehiscence syndrome (a rare condition where the roof of the superior semicircular canal in the inner ear is missing), or hearing loss caused by malfunction of the immune system.

-Our hearing aid dispensing program provides excellent service and very competitive prices for hearing aid services.
+Our hearing aid dispensing program provides excellent, comprehensive services and competitive prices for patients with hearing aids.

 Our audiologists perform many specialized hearing tests that may be ordered by a physician.
 Below is a list of the most-commonly ordered tests and procedures that we perform:

 Custom-fitted and non-customized earplugs are inserted into the ear canal to variably attenuate, or reduce loud sounds, allowing musicians to hear music at less-than-harmful levels with minimal effects on perceived sound quality.
 Proper insertion and good physical fit of any earplug is key to successfully protecting one’s hearing.
 Earplugs incorrectly inserted into the ear may result in less than optimal reduction of loud sound, exposing the user to potentially harmful loud sound.
 Custom-fitted earplugs are created from an impression of each ear carefully taken by an audiologist, then manufactured offsite.
 After receiving the custom earplugs, the audiologist orients the user regarding their proper insertion and care.
 Non-customized earplugs can be purchased by a user on the internet.
 One should take into consideration the importance of selecting earplugs with appropriate attenuation characteristics and good physical fit.